 Insurance providers typically will not cover claims made by such drivers unless it can be documented they were operating your car on your behalf, doing something specifically for you.
 Car insurance for junior license holders works much the same way.

 It is imperative that parents keep their car insurance companies informed of their teenage driver’s progress throughout the learning process.
 When a child earns his junior drivers license, car insurance becomes a must.

 Fortunately, the cost is fairly inexpensive as long as the child remains in your home.
-Be sure to also inform your provider when the junior license is converted to a senior license; that will help bring the cost down as well.
+Be sure to also inform your provider when the junior license is converted to a regular license; that will help bring the cost down as well.

-If you’re the parent of a junior drivers license holder, start your search for better car insurance quotes by typing in your ZIP code now!
+If you’re the parent of a junior driver’s license holder, start your search for better car insurance quotes by typing in your ZIP code now!